hammerheim-game/hammerheim-rules/3-warbands/black-orcs.md

 infighting as their henchmen.
 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |4 2 3 3 3 1 3 1 6
-Weapons/Armor: Braves may be equipped with weapons and armor chosen from the Hero equipment list.
+Weapons/Armour: Braves may be equipped with weapons and armour chosen from the Hero equipment list.
 Skills: The Braves may choose from Combat, Shooting, & Speed when he gains a new skill.
 In addition, the Braves may choose to remove his Animosity instead of choosing a skill,